ufree/ucms/README.md

 ucms
 ====

+A master and a PHP beginner's work
-a sexy cms based on thinkphp
+Just a sexy CMS based on thinkphp .